t04glovern/t04glovern.github.io.raw/_posts/2016-02-05-windows-server--installing-ad-ds-on-windows-server-2012-r2-core.markdown

 Promoting the server to a domain controller can be done in a single line; granted it is a very long line... but still pretty impressive.

 Below is the full script we're going to run in order to setup the `CONTOSO` domain.
-I'll explain each part before we execute it

-{% highlight bat %}
+{% highlight bash %}
 $Password = ConvertTo-SecureString -AsPlainText -String PASSWORDHERE -Force Install-ADDSForest -DomainName contoso.com -SafeModeAdministratorPassword $Password ` -DomainNetbiosName CONTOSO -DomainMode Win2012R2 -ForestMode Win2012R2 -DatabasePath "%SYSTEMROOT%\NTDS" `
 -LogPath "%SYSTEMROOT%\NTDS" -SysvolPath "%SYSTEMROOT%\SYSVOL" -NoRebootOnCompletion -InstallDns -Force
-{% endhighlight bat %}
+{% endhighlight bash %}

+I'll explain each part before we execute it

+{% highlight bash %}
-###### $Password = ConvertTo-SecureString -AsPlainText -String PASSWORDHERE -Force, -SafeModeAdministratorPassword $Password `
+$Password = ConvertTo-SecureString -AsPlainText -String PASSWORDHERE -Force, -SafeModeAdministratorPassword $Password `
+{% endhighlight bash %}

 During the installation we need to provide a `Safe Mode Administrator Password` and unfortunately it isn't as easy as just passing the install instructions a normal string.

-The `-SafeModeAdministratorPassword` cmdlet requires a [`SecureString`](https://msdn.microsoft.com/en-us/library/system.security.securestring%28v=vs.110%29.aspx) which we are able to create using the [`ConvertTo-SecureString`](https://technet.microsoft.com/en-us/library/hh849818.aspx) cmdlet.
+The `-SafeModeAdministratorPassword` cmdlet requires a [SecureString](https://msdn.microsoft.com/en-us/library/system.security.securestring%28v=vs.110%29.aspx) which we are able to create using the [ConvertTo-SecureString](https://technet.microsoft.com/en-us/library/hh849818.aspx) cmdlet.

 The Generated secure string is stored in a `$Password` variable and then referenced later in our main scripts body.
 Be sure to also change the -String PASSWORDHERE to include your desired password.

+{% highlight bash %}
-###### Install-ADDSForest -DomainName contoso.com
+Install-ADDSForest -DomainName contoso.com
+{% endhighlight bash %}

 At this point we need to specify the domain name so we can create the `Domain Forest`.
 I'm using `contoso.com` but feel free to use what you want.

+{% highlight bash %}
-###### -DomainNetbiosName CONTOSO -DomainMode Win2012R2 -ForestMode Win2012R2
+-DomainNetbiosName CONTOSO -DomainMode Win2012R2 -ForestMode Win2012R2
+{% endhighlight bash %}

-Here we specify the `NetBiosName` and the [`domain functioning level`](https://msdn.microsoft.com/en-us/library/cc771294.aspx).
+Here we specify the `NetBiosName` and the [domain functioning level](https://msdn.microsoft.com/en-us/library/cc771294.aspx).
 I'm just using the version of server we're building this lab on but your situation might be different.

+{% highlight bash %}
-###### -NoRebootOnCompletion -InstallDns -Force
+-NoRebootOnCompletion -InstallDns -Force
+{% endhighlight bash %}

 The final important part are `-NoRebootOnCompletion` which does exactly what it says it will do; `-InstallDns` which will also install the DNS Role on this server and `-Force` which will unconditionally try to complete all tasks.